-The General Manager or his designated representative must give written approval of for any educational program or certification program which the employee proposes to attend prior to attendance.
-The cost for attending approved training sessions will be paid by the District.
+The General Manager or his designated representative must give written approval of any educational program or certification program which the employee proposes to attend.
 An employee is responsible for any costs incurred in completing an educational program or certification program.
-However, a A salary adjustment and reimbursement for the cost of the test and certificate will be made upon successful completion of approved programs as an added incentive for employees to attain the knowledge and experience provided by the certification process.
+However, a salary adjustment and reimbursement for the cost of the test will be made upon successful completion of approved programs as an added incentive for employees to attain the knowledge and experience provided by the certification process.